These ethical fashion brands owned by celebrities allow A-listers to show off talents besides acting or singing!

 By Katy Caric

 Loads of celebrities have their own fashion brands, beauty labels and perfumes.
-But frankly, these are usually pretty crap, and the celebs themselves don’t even have much of a hand in designing them at all – it’s all just part of marking ‘brand me’.
+But frankly, these are usually pretty crap, and the celebs themselves don’t even have much of a hand in designing them at all.
+It’s all just part of marketing ‘brand me’.

-But things are different when it comes to ethical fashion.
+But things are somehow different when it comes to ethical fashion lines.
 The A-listers who create their own deliberately sustainable fashion labels usually do so for two reasons: a love of fashion, and a love of the planet.

 Here, I’ve found 10 ethical fashion brands owned by celebrities that rate high both on style and sustainability.

 This is one of our favourite ethical fashion brands owned by celebrities!

 Bayou with Love is the passion project that was born out of Nikki Reed’s sustainable living and activism and her partner Morgan Bogle’s years of experience with vegan label Freedom of Animals.
 The duo have created a truly ethical lifestyle brand that produces everything from clothing and home goods to beautiful minimalist jewellery.

 Celebrity owner: Nikki Reed